Scaling regimes for unsteady diffusion across particle-stabilized fluid interfaces

 Systems showing hindered transport due to the interfacial layer (filled symbols) predominantly lie in the region where $t_L>R^2/D_0$ (shaded area), while cases where the layer has no effect fall well outside this region.
-This parameter space overview highlights that effective hindered transport requires interfaces that are both sufficiently thick (typically $a/R\gtrsim0.01$) and very densely covered (with most data points for $\phi_0 \gtrsim 0.99$).
+Note that the threshold remains inconclusive for some cases, particularly the gray and white symbols within the shaded areas.
+This may reflect the uncertainties in estimating layer thickness and surface coverage from specific experiments, and could also suggest that additional physical effects are relevant in those cases.
+Nonetheless, the parameter space overview highlights that effective hindered transport requires interfaces that are both sufficiently thick (typically $a/R\gtrsim0.01$) and very densely covered (with most data points for $\phi_0 \gtrsim 0.99$).
 For particle monolayers, this demands exceptionally high surface coverage, well above the dense circle packing limit $\phi\gg0.91$.
 In the experiments reported in Fig.~\ref{fig:figure4}, this is achieved, for instance, by thermal sintering \citep{yow2009release} or polymer deposition \citep{thompson2010covalently}.
 For armored bubbles, the literature typically reports only the late stages of the system, after dissolution arrest \citep{subramaniam2006mechanics, abkarian2007dissolution} or buckling \citep{taccoen2016probing,poulichet2015cooling}, providing insufficient data to include them in our analysis in Fig.~\ref{fig:figure4}.